Helping cities lead the way on sustainable development

-The Luc Hoffmann Institute Cities project analyses the data and metrics collected via the Earth Hour City Challenge and, through extensive stakeholder collaboration, is identifying high impact solutions that can reduce the global urban footprint and promote the range of associated benefits.
+A project in which the Luc Hoffmann Institute is a partner analysed the data and metrics collected via the Earth Hour City Challenge and, through extensive stakeholder collaboration, has identified high-impact solutions that can reduce the global urban footprint and promote the range of associated benefits.

-Fouad Khan (Luc Hoffmann Institute), Carina Borgstrom-Hansson (WWF Sweden), Prof Benjamin Sovacool (Aarhus University) and Malika Virah-Sawmy (Luc Hoffmann Institute)
+Fouad Khan (Luc Hoffmann Institute), Carina Borgstrom-Hansson (WWF Sweden), Benjamin Sovacool (Aarhus University) and Malika Virah-Sawmy (Luc Hoffmann Institute).